 - It creates division among the guests.
 Your guests that can afford to book immediately will get better rates but your guests that may need a little time may end up paying more.
 Your guests talk!
 And they will talk about what they spent as well.
 Having to spend excessively leads to a lot of hurt feelings when people feel like they didn’t get as good of a deal as someone else in the guest party.
 When you book a wedding room block, the resort locks in your rate for the entirety of the room block period.
 That means that even if the room rate increases in the time leading up to your wedding, the rate you contracted stays the same!

 - The biggest drawback for our couples that do not contract a destination wedding room block – It usually ends up costing YOU a lot more.
 If your guests do not book their rooms as a part of a room block you will be responsible for all resort fees that are associated with them attending your wedding.
 If they stay at a different resort you’ll often incur a daily guest fee, that usually runs about $120+ per person, for any guest that stays off property and needs to come onto the resort the day of the wedding.
 There could be other fees associated with a guest booking outside of a block as well.
 For a wedding with 40 guests, if even 5 aren’t at the same resort as you, it could cost you $600 or more just for them to be able to attend your wedding ceremony.

-We highly recommend setting up a room block contract for your wedding guests in almost every wedding scenario.
+We highly recommend setting up a room block contract for your wedding guests in almost every wedding scenario, except for very small guest counts (under 10 people).
 The perks simply outweigh the negatives in almost every real life scenario.
-And we’re happy to help you through the simple process – we’ll even request and prepare your room block contracts for you, even if you’re not a wedding planning client of ours!
-Just give us a call and we’ll take care of you.

-Here are a couple of actual real life scenarios that have actually happened with our clients –
+Here are a couple of actual real life scenarios that have happened with our past couples –